nforgeio/neonKUBE/Images/ubuntu-16.04/README.md

 # Description

+Note that any images that extend this one should launch the [tini](https://github.com/krallin/tini) init manager as the first process within the container so that Linux signals will be forwarded to child processes and so zombie processes will be reaped.
+You'll need to specify a Docker entrypoint like:

+&nbsp;&nbsp;&nbsp;&nbsp;`ENTRYPOINT ["tini", "-g", "--", "/docker-entrypoint.sh"]`

+# Additional Packages

 This image includes updates to the official Ubuntu image and adds the following packages:

 * [tini](https://github.com/krallin/tini) a simple init manager that can be used to ensure that zombie processes are reaped and that Linux signals are forwarded to sub-processes.